YogaSakti/CoronaNotifier/README.md

 ```

 ## Bot Whatsapp Command
-(WARNING: This is only available with Bahasa Language)

 This bot is for covid-19 information purpose by automatically answer for available data, by using the available command :
 1. !help